o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 description: A tutorial for custom lighting using a flipbook animation with six-point lighting in the Atom renderer of the Open 3D Engine (O3DE).
 toc: true
 ---
-This tutorial covers how to make your own material type that uses a custom surface with custom lighting.
-In this case, we use a flipbook animation with six-point lighting.
-This material type is especially useful for effects such as smoke and clouds, since we want to animate movement while still capturing correct lighting.
-However, traditional lighting methods would not work because it is a 2D texture.
-Therefore, to apply the correct lighting, we will need a custom material type that uses custom lighting.
+This tutorial covers how to make a material type that uses a custom surface with custom lighting, specifically for a flipbook animation with six-point lighting.
+This material type is especially useful for effects such as smoke and clouds to animate movement while still capturing correct lighting.
+Traditional 3D lighting methods do not work on 2D textures so, to apply the correct lighting, you will need a custom material type that uses custom lighting.
 We follow [this technique](https://realtimevfx.com/t/smoke-lighting-and-texture-re-usability-in-skull-bones/5339) to use six tangent lightmaps (top, bottom, left, right, front, and back) to approximate how a texel should be lit from any given direction.

+The six-point lighting material type uses textures that color the illuminated parts of the texture if light came from a corresponding direction.
+For example, red texels could indicate that lighting from the left should light up those particular texels, whereas blue texels could indicate which texel should be lit up by lighting from the top.
+Thus, magenta (red + blue) texels could mean that lighting from both the left and top should be applied to those texels.
+This information can then be used to form the six tangent lightmaps and apply lighting on the material accordingly.

 This tutorial covers the following concepts:
 * Edit your own material type
-* Toggle property visibility in the **Material Editor** with lua
+* Toggle property visibility in the **Material Editor** with Lua
 * Change the UV for animation
 * Make a custom surface
 * Add custom lighting

 ## Prerequisites
-Before starting this tutorial, be sure to complete the [material type tutorial]().
+Before starting this tutorial, be sure to complete the [vertex deformation tutorial]().
 Specifically, be familiar with working with material types and editing shaders.

 ## Make a material type
 Do the following steps to get started on making the six-point lighting material type.

-1. Download the template files from [here]().
+1. Download or clone the `o3de/sample-code-gems` repository from [GitHub]().

-2. Move `SixPointLightingPropertyGroup.json` to `{your-project-path}\Materials\Types\MaterialInputs\`.
-Create new folders as needed!

-3. Move `EvaluateSixPointSurface.azsli` to `{your-project-path}\Materials\Types\MaterialFunctions\`
+2. Move all of the files in `atom_gems/AtomTutorials/Templates/SixPointLighting/` to `{your-project-path}/Materials/Types`.
+Make the folders as needed.
+These template files have everything set up for you to get started with creating your own custom surface and lighting.

-4. Move the rest of the downloaded files to `{your-project-path}\Materials\Types\`.
+3. Move all the files in `atom_gems/AtomTutorials/Assets/SixPointLighting/Objects/` to `{your-project-path}/Objects`.

+   {{< note >}}
+   These textures are provided from [this Github repository (Unity-URP-SmokeLighting)](https://github.com/peeweek/Unity-URP-SmokeLighting/tree/main/Assets/VFX/SmokeLighting/Textures/2D) and distributed under the MIT license.
+   {{< /note >}}

+4. Open `{your-project-path}\Materials\Types\SixPointLighting.materialtype` in a text editor.

-5. Open `{your-project-path}\Materials\Types\SixPointLighting.materialtype`.
-Under `propertyLayout` > `propertyGroups`, you'll see there are many entries with `{your-path-to-o3de}`.
+5. Under `propertyLayout` > `propertyGroups`, notice that there are many entries with `{your-path-to-o3de}`.
 Replace `{your-path-to-o3de}` with your appropriate path to the engine.

-   * For example, `C:/o3de/Gems/Atom/Feature/Common/Assets/Materials/Types/MaterialInputs/BaseColorPropertyGroup.json`.
+   For example, `C:/o3de/Gems/Atom/Feature/Common/Assets/Materials/Types/MaterialInputs/BaseColorPropertyGroup.json`.

+   {{< known-issue >}}
-   * Currently we cannot import property groups across gems, so we are hard coding the absolute path, even though it is not portable, as a proof of concept.
+   Currently we cannot import property groups across gems, so we are hard coding the absolute path, even though it is not portable, as a proof of concept.
 There is a GHI to enable importing across gems at [o3de#10623](https://github.com/o3de/o3de/issues/10623).

-6. We also need to download some assets to actually test the animation and lighting!
-Download the following textures from [here]():
-   * SmokeBall01_6Way_BBF_8x8.png
-   * SmokeBall01_6Way_RLT_8x8.png
-   * SmokeBall01_ColorCC_8x8.png
-  These textures are provided from [this Github repository (Unity-URP-SmokeLighting)](https://github.com/peeweek/Unity-URP-SmokeLighting/tree/main/Assets/VFX/SmokeLighting/Textures/2D) and distributed under the MIT license.

-1. Move the three assets to `{your-project-path}\Materials`.

-These template files have everything set up so that we can get started with creating our own custom surface and lighting.
-They were created by duplicating important parts of the `StandardPBR` files and then modifying them.
-Most of the changes made were to strip out unnecessary parts from `StandardPBR`'s files.
-When you create your own material types in the future, you can similarly duplicate `StandardPBR` files and work from there.
+   {{< /known-issue >}}

-These files already include all of the properties that we will need.
+These files already include all of the properties that you will need.
 If you are unsure how to add or use properties, reference [this step]().
-The properties we will need are:
+The properties you will need are:
 * `o_sixPointTexturePackMode` - property option to choose which texture pack mode to use
 * `m_topLeftRightBottomMap` - property to hold texture defining the top, left, right, bottom light map
 * `m_frontBackMap` - property to hold texture defining the front, back light map